-Sure, Georgian superheavyweight Lasha Talakhadze can snatch and total more than anyone in history (seriously, he did it a couple weeks ago), so we shouldn’t be too surprised when the Olympic and World Champion shows off some insane strength.
+Sure, Georgian superheavyweight Lasha Talakhadze can snatch and total more than anyone in history, so we shouldn’t be too surprised when the Olympic and World Champion shows off some insane strength.
 But there’s just something about the below video that’s getting the weightlifting community’s attention online, and we have to agree it’s impressive.

 The video comes from Talakhadze’s training, presumably in the lead-up to the 2017 Weightlifting World Championships.
 In the video, Talakhadze — still just 24 years old — performs a clean pull with 310kg/683.4 pounds.
 The impressive part isn’t necessarily that he’s able to pull the weight; honestly, we’d be surprised if he wasn’t able to deadlift this.